 What are cashless payments?

-The first step of using cashless payments is understanding what they are and how they work for your business.
-Cashless transactions are conducted electronically and without the use of paper or coin currency, including:
+The first step to implementing cashless payments for your small business is understanding what they are and how they work for your business.
+Cashless transactions are conducted electronically and without the use of paper or coin currency.
+There are several different types of cashless payment systems, including:

 Cards: When customers use credit or debit cards, whether they’re tapped or inserted using chip technology, this is a cashless payment.

-Digital wallets and more: Digital or mobile wallets can include Apple Pay, Samsung Pay, Android Pay (which is now called Google Pay), and more, and are found on phones and other devices like smart watches to be used as NFC or contactless payments.
+Digital wallets and more: Digital or mobile wallets can include Apple Pay, Samsung Pay, Google Pay, and more, and are found on phones and other devices like smart watches to be used as NFC or contactless payments.

 You’ll find a lot of information detailing exactly what is contactless payment, but in short, contactless payments are those that require no physical contact between the customer’s card or device and the POS system during the transaction.
 These transactions are also a form of cashless payments.
 You may have heard these payments called NFC (near field communication) transactions because of the technology used within the point of sale process.

 How do contactless payments work?
-When users hold their card or device within 10 centimetres of the POS reader, a radio frequency enables communication between the card or device and the payment reader encrypted data is sent for processing.
+When users hold their card or device within 10 centimetres of the payment reader, a radio frequency enables communication between the card or device and the card reader encrypted data is sent for processing.
+In the current climate, many customers prefer a contactless cashless payment solution for hygiene reasons as this minimises indirect contact between consumers and staff.

 What are the benefits of a cashless business system?